Why is my rabbit shedding so much? Causes and how to groom

 (Image credit: Getty Images)

 The good news is that rabbit shedding isn’t normally anything to worry about, although if your rabbit lives indoors it can make a bit of a mess!
-Rabbits shed their hair naturally throughout the year.
+Rabbits shed their hair naturally throughout the year and you can help this process go smoothly with one of the best rabbit brushes.

 It’s important to know your bunny’s normal cycle so that you can pick up on any unusual factors which could be a symptom of an underlying issue.
 Although rabbits love to self-groom, they usually need a little help at shedding time to control the fluff factor!
 Our guide explains why, when and how to groom your rabbit, including how to spot potential problems with their coat if they should arise.